Cysu/open-reid/_sources/examples/training_id.rst.txt

 .. code-block:: shell

    # 4 GPUs, with effective batch size of 256
-   CUDA_VISIBLE_DEVICES=0,1,2,3 python examples/inception.py -d viper -b 256 --lr 0.1
+   CUDA_VISIBLE_DEVICES=0,1,2,3 python examples/softmax_loss.py -d viper -b 256 --lr 0.1 ...

    # 1 GPU, reduce the batch size to 64, lr to 0.025
-   CUDA_VISIBLE_DEVICES=0 python examples/inception.py -d viper -b 64 --lr 0.025
+   CUDA_VISIBLE_DEVICES=0 python examples/softmax_loss.py -d viper -b 64 --lr 0.025 ...

-Note that the effective batch size specified by the ``-b`` option will be divided automatically by the number of GPUs.
-For example, 4 GPUs with ``-b 256`` will have 64 minibatch samples on each GPU.
+Note that the effective batch size specified by the ``-b`` option will be divided by the number of GPUs automatically for each GPU.
+For example, 4 GPUs with ``-b 256`` will have 64 minibatch samples on each one.

 In the second command above, we reduce the batch size and initial learning rate to 1/4, in order to adapt the original 4 GPUs setting to only 1 GPU.